 No. Your average mark in the underlying courses must meet the required exemption standard for the subject as a whole.
+But please also see the answer to FAQ 4 below.

 FAQ 4 I am eligible for block exemptions in Year 1/Year 2 because my overall average is higher than 65%.
 Will I get an exemption even when I failed the underlying course?